WebDevStudios/custom-post-type-ui/README.md

 ## Changelog

+**1.4.0**
+* Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.
+* Added: CPTUI notices are now dismissable via a button on the right side.
+* Added: "Get code" link to registered post types and registered taxonomies listings.
+* Added: More amending of incorrect characters in post type and taxonomy slugs.
+Latin standard alphabet only.
+Sorry.
+* Added: New post type template stack reference from recent WordPress versions.
+* Added: Side warning notification if post type or taxonomy slug has been edited.
+* Added: Display About page upon activation of plugin.
+* Added: Link below ads regarding getting them removed via purchase of CPTUI Extended.
+* Added: No need to refresh page after initial save to see post types and taxonomies in menu.
+* Added: Taxonomy support for `show_in_menu` and `show_in_nav_menus`.
+* Fixed: Further improved labels for information text on inputs.
+* Fixed: Hide "choose icon" button for non-js users.
+* Fixed: Issue with misused "parent" label key that should be `parent_item_colon`.
+* Fixed: Missed `show_in_menu_string` parameter for "get code" area.
+* Fixed: Make sure taxonomies have required post type associated.
+* Fixed: "Edit" links in listings area now account for network-admin when needed, with CPTUI Extended.
+* Updated: Switch to dedicated dashicon for color consistency between applied admin color schemes.
+* Updated: Updated about page.
+* Updated: Further UI refinements to better match WordPress admin.
+Adapted styles found from metaboxes, including collapse/expand toggles.

+**1.3.5**
+* Removed undefined index error for `publicly_queryable` in "Get Code" area.
+That parameter is targeted for 1.4.0 release.

 **1.3.4**
 * Fixed: moved WDS-based services "ads" to within the plugin itself.
 Will not request remote resources.
 * Fixed: Better output formatting if WDS/Pluginize "ads" failed to load images.